fjcero/deviget-reddit-reader/README.md

 Since Reddit API **IS NOT** well documented will use fields as described here.

+### 3) React Strategy: analize and define component types

-3) We have the connection and fields specified.
+We have the connection and fields specified.
 Next will split the application into presentational (dumb, stateless) and containers (smart, stateful) components.
 The difference between this two is that one is onle responsible on how UI is shown, can have state but only for presentational purposes; and the other is responsible on how Logic and State between components is transferred.

-4) To start building components first will analize the application understand how many components we will have:
+To start building components first will analize the application understand how many components we will have:

 ![App Components](./docs/app_components.png?raw=true)